Estimated reading time: 5 minutes

 - Cut the whole dried chillies in half, using a pair of scissors.

-- Place the oil, ginger, ginger, star anise, cinnamon stick, bay leaf, cut dried chillies and sichuan peppercorns in a saucepan and heat on medium-low heat.
+- Place the oil, ginger, star anise, cinnamon stick, bay leaf, cut dried chillies and sichuan peppercorns in a saucepan and heat on medium-low heat.

 - When the oil comes to a simmer, lower the heat right down and simmer for 15 minutes.